rohanakut/AndroidSensors/README.md

 ## Getting Started

-1. In order to use this package add "all_mobile_sensors" in the pubspec.yaml.
+In order to use this package add "all_mobile_sensors" in the pubspec.yaml.
-2. Import <'package:all_mobile_sensors/all_mobile_sensors.dart'> to use this plugin
+Import the package as mentioned below:

+`import 'package:all_mobile_sensors/all_mobile_sensors.dart'`

 ## How to use individual sensors
 For example if I want to get the values of accelerometer perform the following steps: